bluishglc/ranger-emr-cli-installer/readme.md

 ```

+This means the tool is ready to use.

 ## 4. Examples

-To illustrate how to use this cli tool, let's assume we have a following environment:
+To explain how to use this cli tool, assume we have following environment:

-**A Windows AD Server**
+**A Windows AD Server:**

 Info Item Key|Info Item Value
 ---------|-----